Your company’s website is the heart of your online presence. It is an extension of your business and should showcase all that you can do.

 While the end goal of your website is to be a resource for your industry and to generate leads, those intentions are not always clear.
 When designing your website, keep your users in mind.
 Once you succeed by getting clients to your website, then what?

 Just like any part of your business, website design keeps evolving.
-To stay on top of your game and get the most from your website, take a look at these common website mistakes.
+To stay on top of your game and get the most from your website, take a look at the biggest website mistakes.
 And the advice on how to fix them:

 1. Poor Image Use: